KaoCC/HDR/README.md

 Note: The default base path is "../InputImage/" and the default name of the file list is "list.txt".
 You do not have to type it explicitly.

-The program will generate the radiance map called "radiance.hdr".
-Based on the radiance map, the tone algorithm will be triggered to generate the output image.
-The file name will be "output_image.jpg".
+The program will first generate the radiance map.
+After that, it will generate the output image using tone mapping.
-Moreover, the reconstructed G curve (and ln E) will be written to a file called "out.txt".
+Moreover, the reconstructed G curve (and ln E) will be written to a file.

 ## Layout